 Companies participate in professional development via the direct funding of training initiatives and the payment of a contribution.
-Employers with less than 11 employees pay skills agencies (OPCO) a minimum contribution of 0.55 % of their payroll to fund continuing professional development.
+Employers with less than 11 employees pay a minimum contribution of 0.55 % of their payroll to fund continuing professional development.
 This contribution is 1 % of payroll for employers of 11 employees and more.
-Since 1 January 2020, passing the threshold of 11 employees only increases the contribution rate after 5 years (PACTE act).
+Since 1 January 2020, passing the threshold of 11 employees only increases the contribution rate after 5 years.